hmxmilohax/Rock-Band-4-Deluxe/README.md

 ; Rock Band 4 Deluxe Plugins
 ;US
 [CUSA02084]
-/data/GoldHEN/plugins/afr.prx
 /data/GoldHEN/plugins/RB4DX-Plugin.prx
 /data/GoldHEN/plugins/no_share_watermark.prx
 ;EU
 [CUSA02901]
-/data/GoldHEN/plugins/afr.prx
 /data/GoldHEN/plugins/RB4DX-Plugin.prx
 /data/GoldHEN/plugins/no_share_watermark.prx
 ```

-after that, copy the `ps4` folder to your ps4 in the folder `/data/GoldHEN/AFR/CUSA02084/` for a US copy or `/data/GoldHEN/AFR/CUSA02901/` for a EU copy.
+after that, copy the `ps4` folder to your ps4 in the folder `/data/GoldHEN/RB4DX/`.

-If the AFR/CUSA##### folder does not exist on your ps4, create it.
-If the ps4 folder already exists on your ps4, delete it before copying.
+If the `RB4DX` folder does not exist on your ps4, create it.
+If the `ps4` folder already exists on your ps4, delete it before copying.

 # 🔨 Building (Advanced)